 Negative Side Effects of Eating Gold

-Nothing to worry about, pure silver is also considered safe to eat.
+Nothing to worry about.
+Pure silver is also safe to eat.

 A word of caution – edible gold should be avoided during pregnancy and breastfeeding.

-Even though the gold leaf or variegated gold leaf is traditionally found on the sweeter side of the food palate, it has managed its way into the savouries, as well!
+Even though the gold leaf or variegated gold leaf can be found on the sweeter side of the food palate, we can find it in savory food too!
 How does a gold-wrapped sushi sound?
 Like heaven?
 Agreed!
 What about a creamy golden risotto?
 What’s that, you can already smell it?
 Same here!
-Anyone for a burger, or maybe some chicken wings?
+Is anyone up for a burger or maybe some chicken wings?
 Yes, your junk food can now come with edible gold on top!

-Going even further, some fancy bartenders have pulled their weight and as a result, we can now get royally drunk.
+Going even further, some fancy bartenders incorporated it into drink.
+And as a result, we can now get royally drunk.
 No, this isn’t an innuendo on the massiveness of the next day’s hangover (although how cool would it be to be able to say you drank too much gold last night?)
 This simply means that we are now able to drink golden cocktails!
-Think about golden champagne, just think.
+Think about golden champagne.
+Just think.